chaseruskin/legoHDL/docs/src/tutorials/first_project_gates.md

 > __Note:__ For the purposes of this tutorial trying to be as dependency-free as possible so that everyone may follow it, we will utilize a _pseudo-plugin_ called __demo__.
 This is a legoHDL plugin that mainly just prints text to the console.
 We will use this to avoid assuming/forcing a backend EDA tool/simulator.

-From the `graph` command, we can see legoHDL knows how our designs are connected, yet our plugin does not.
+From the `graph` command, we can see legoHDL knows how our designs are connected, yet our [plugin](./../glossary.md#plugin) does not.
 We need a way to tell our plugin what files we need to build our current design.

-We will create a [blueprint](./../glossary.md#blueprint) for our plugin to understand what files are needed.
+Create a [blueprint](./../glossary.md#blueprint) so any plugin can know what files will be are needed.

 ```
 $ legohdl export